 The Foundation’s programs have been developed by two internationally renowned leaders in Clinical EFT, with over 25 years of combined experience both in the field and at a research level.
 Dr Peta Stapleton’s programs are tailored specifically for health professionals and educators, having drawn on her experience of delivering trainings in Clinical EFT for over 12 years.
 Dr Lori Leyden’s programs have been facilitated worldwide for the past 13 years, with her key focus on trauma focused trainings, which are skills based and replicable in a Train-The-Trainer model.

 Evidence Based EFT Field Training for Traumatised Communities – EFT/Tapping First Aid Training for Rapid Trauma Relief & Resiliency – In person and online training (7 hrs) for allied health professionals, educators, individuals and service providers working with indigenous and refugee communities.

 This signature online and in person EFT First Aid training program continues as we extend the reach of our services.
 Our next online training is on Friday 20th October – Full details and registration here.
-Full scholarships are available upon request – email [email protected] if you would like to be notified of the next online training date.
+Full scholarships are available upon request – email [email protected]

 If you would like a brochure to circulate, you can download here.